-Morpeth received its Market Charter from King John in 1199, though the King seems to have changed his mind quite quickly as some hold him responsible for the burning of Morpeth Market in 1216.
+Morpeth received its Market Charter from King John in 1200 (previously recorded as 1199), though the King seems to have changed his mind quite quickly as some hold him responsible for the burning of Morpeth Market in 1216.
 The town celebrated the 800th anniversary of the market in 1999, and the burning of Morpeth Market and other Great Fires of Morpeth was a major theme of the 2016 Morpeth Northumbrian Gathering.

 Over the years – right up until the 1950’s, it was a major livestock market – at one stage it was the largest livestock market in the North East – and the local Morpeth dialect still has a number of words deriving from Romany reflecting this history.
 The statue of the bull in Sanderson Arcade marks the livestock market though strictly speaking most of the cattle traded were Irish Shorthorn not the Aberdeen Angus portrayed.